-You can download non-regular source snapshot from the site or latest sources from SVN. osFree sources hosted at Sourceforge SVN.
-Sourceforge also provide possibility to download any revision as .tar.gz archive.
+You can download non-regular source snapshot from the site or latest sources from Git repository. osFree sources are hosted at GitHub.
+GitHub also provides a possibility to download a snapshot as a .tar.gz archive.

 Before compiling check files setvars-somename.cmd and somename.conf file, and change settings according your system.
 After changes just execute setvars-somename.cmd and enter wmake build process will be started.
 For clean up source tree say wmake clean